pingleware/bestbooks/README.md

 # BestBooks ™️

-An open-source accounting framework used to build a full fledge accounting bookkeepign system based on accounting terms
+An open-source accounting framework used to build a full fledge accounting bookkeeping system based on accounting terms

 # New Architecture